 Hop around Hillsboro.
 On May 2 from 5-8 pm, head to Hillsboro for its First Tuesday Art Walk in downtown.
 Check out local art, plus, there’s live music, activities and food.

 Go by bike.
 Try one of our recommended kid-friendly bike paths!

 Trivial pursuits.
 From Scrabble to Super Mario, the 4th Wall on Hawthorne is the place to be for the gamer in your family.
 On Wednesdays from 6-9 pm, there’s Nintendo Game Night and for board game fans, there’s Tabletop Thursday, also 6-9 pm.
 And if cartoons are your family’s thing, each Saturday, the cafe and lounge hold Saturday Morning Cartoons — screened on a 150″ projector — from 8 am to 3 pm.

 Scavenge the city.
 For a competitive, but fun adventure, have your family participate in the Rose Festival Treasure Hunt.
 Look for hidden clues for prizes in this city-wide scavenger hunt.
-Clues released online starting Memorial Day weekend.
+Clues released online daily.